Islandora-Devops/islandora-starter-site/README.md

 said, we plan to include changelogs with instructions of how the changes introduced since the last release might be effected in derived site for those who wish to adopt altered/introduced functionality into their own site.

+#### Development modules

+A few modules are included in our `require-dev` section but left uninstalled from the Drupal site, as they may be of general utility but especially development.
+Included are:
+* [`config_inspector`](https://www.drupal.org/project/config_inspector/): Helps identify potential issues between the schemas defined and active configuration.
+* [`devel`](https://www.drupal.org/project/devel): Blocks and tabs for miscellaneous tasks during development
+* [`restui`](https://www.drupal.org/project/restui): Helper for configuration of the [core `rest` module](https://www.drupal.org/docs/8/core/modules/rest)

+These modules might be
+[enabled via the GUI or CLI](https://www.drupal.org/docs/extending-drupal/installing-modules#s-step-2-enable-the-module); however, they should be disabled before performing any kind of config export, to avoid having their enabled state leak into configuration.

 ## License

 [GPLv2](http://www.gnu.org/licenses/gpl-2.0.txt)